History of the Executive Council

 - In 1996 the legislature enacted a statute requiring the Executive Council to hold public confirmation hearings on all judicial nominations.

-- In 2001, the longest serving member of the Executive Council in the history of the state, Councilor Bernard Streeter, relinquished the seat he held for 30 years following his election as Mayor of the City of Nashua.
+- In 2013, the longest serving member of the Executive Council in the history of the state, Councilor Raymond S Burton, died in office after serving the North Country for 34 years.